emrecanaltinsoy/emrecanaltinsoy.github.io/_pages/about.md

 permalink: /about
 ---

-`snippet-diary` is a based on [jekyll-theme-console](https://github.com/b2a3e8/jekyll-theme-console) with a few changes:

-- Catpucchin theme defaults for light and dark mode
-- User's preferred style (light/dark) is used by default
-- Posts arranged by tags in archive
-- Add new post using `gistid` option

-This is an example of how you can add a page.
+This is an example of a page.

 New pages can be created in the `_pages` directory with the following frontmatter:

 ```markdown
 ---